yctao7/CosmoInfer_GNN/README.md

 To reproduce paper results with the pretrained model files, run
 > python3 src/assessment.py

+We have added _argparse_ to assessment.py.
+To run the script with different arguments:
+> python3 src/assessment.py --simsuite Astrid Swift-EAGLE --targetsuite IllustrisTNG --domain_adapt ADV --training --n_sims 500 --seed 42

-To retrain the models abd assess them, run
+To retrain the models and assess them, run
 > python3 src/assessment.py --training

-For all optimization runs information and details consult the file hyperparams_optimization.py
+For all optimization running information and details consult the file hyperparams_optimization.py

 ## Citation